Naval Base Noumea: History

 Royal Australian Air Force had built a small seaplane base on Ile Nou.
 Most Australian Forces returned to Australia and the US Navy took over operations of the seaplane base for Navy patrol planes.
 Seabees expanded the seaplane base and added more barracks.
 A Naval Air Transport Service center was built.
-At the Navy Base, a 75-ton crane was installed for unloading the may cargo ship arriving with both base supplies and supplies for the Troop's moving out to start the island hopping campaign.
-At Naval Base Noumea, the new crane unloaded PT boats, barges, LCT-5's, and Lockheed P-38 Lightnings.
+At the Naval Base, a 75-ton crane was installed for unloading the cargo ships arriving with both base supplies and supplies for the American island hopping campaign.
+At Naval Base Noumea, cargo unloaded by the new crane included PT boats, barges, LCT-5's, and Lockheed P-38 Lightnings.